Barcelona – Costa Brava: Sun, Sea and Culture

 Inclusions

-✔️ Transportation to and between activities as listed in the itinerary in a small minibus
+✔️ Transportation to and between activities as listed in the itinerary.

-✔️ Female guides and local hosts at every activity
+✔️ Female guide and local female hosts at every activity except for the boating

 Exclusions

-✘ Visa, if required, we can provide invitation letters if needed.
+✘ Visa, if required, we can provide invitation letters.

 ✘ Travel & Medical Insurance (Required)